shree998/Campus-Expert/.github/PULL_REQUEST_TEMPLATE.md

 THIS IS A PULL REQUEST TEMPLATE!
 This helps you complete a pull request.
 Please follow the instructions below.
+Reminder that you are bound to abide by the [Code of Conduct](../CODE_OF_CONDUCT.md)

 ## Labels
 DELETE THIS SECTION AFTER COMPLETING